 prof. Koen Raemdonck (PhD)

-The therapeutic value of macromolecular drugs like nucleic acids (siRNA, mRNA,…) and proteins for cancer therapy has long been recognized.
-These drugs mostly require delivery into the cytosol of cells to be functional.
-Unfortunately, the cell membrane is impermeable for hydrophilic macromolecules and cellular delivery is typically facilitated by loading them into nanoparticles (nanomedicines, NM).
+The therapeutic value of nucleic acid therapeutics for cancer therapy has long been recognized.
+Nucleic acid drugs generally require delivery into the cytosol of cells to be functional.
+Unfortunately, the cell membrane is impermeable for hydrophilic macromolecules and cellular delivery is typically facilitated by loading them into nanoparticles.
 Such particles gain access to cells via endocytosis.
 However, drug release from endocytic organelles remains a rare event and the internalized carrier and cargo are mainly trafficked toward lysosomes for degradation.

-Koen Raemdonck earned his PhD in Pharmaceutical Sciences in 2009 under the supervision of Prof. Stefaan De Smedt and Prof. Jo Demeester in the lab of General Biochemistry and Physical Pharmacy and continued his research as a postdoctoral fellow of the Research Foundation – Flanders (FWO).
-He was appointed tenure track professor at the Department of Pharmaceutics, Faculty of Pharmaceutical Sciences of Ghent University in 2016.
+Koen Raemdonck earned his PhD in Pharmaceutical Sciences in 2009 under the supervision of Prof. Stefaan De Smedt in the lab of General Biochemistry and Physical Pharmacy and continued his research as a postdoctoral fellow of the Research Foundation – Flanders (FWO).
+He was appointed tenure track professor at the Department of Pharmaceutics, Faculty of Pharmaceutical Sciences of Ghent University in 2016 and was promoted to full professor in 2021.
 His work is mainly focused on exploring novel bio-inspired approaches for delivery of macromolecular therapeutics across intra-and extracellular biological barriers.
-He (co-)authored several peer-reviewed publications, many of which in leading journals of the field (Nature Biotechnology, Journal of Controlled Release, Biomaterials).
-For his work, he received several awards including the biennial National Prize of the Belgian Society of Pharmaceutical Sciences in 2011, the prize of the Royal Academy of Medicine in Belgium for scientific research in Pharmacy 2014 and the T. Nagai Postdoctoral Research Achievement award of the Controlled Release Society in 2016.
-Koen Raemdonck is a member of various academic societies, including the Controlled Release Society (CRS), where he is currently Board Member of the CRS BeNeLux and France Local Chapter.
+He (co-)authored several peer-reviewed publications, many of which in leading journals of the field (Nature Biotechnology, Advanced Materials, ACS Nano, Journal of Controlled Release, Biomaterials), and is (co-)inventor on 6 (pending) patent applications.
+He received several awards including the biennial National Prize of the Belgian Society of Pharmaceutical Sciences in 2011, the prize of the Royal Academy of Medicine in Belgium for scientific research in Pharmacy 2014 and the T. Nagai Postdoctoral Research Achievement award of the Controlled Release Society in 2016.
+For his work on delivery of RNA therapeutics, he recently received a prestigious ERC Consolidator Grant in 2020.
+Koen Raemdonck is a member of various academic societies, including the Controlled Release Society (CRS), where he currently serves as member of the Executive Council of the recently established CRS BeNeLux and France Local Chapter.

 - Cationic Amphiphilic Drugs Boost the Lysosomal Escape of Small Nucleic Acid Therapeutics in a Nanocarrier-Dependent Manner.
-ACS Nano.
-2020 (PMID: 32250113)
+ACS Nano 2020, 14:4774-4791.